Does this test have other names?

 How is this test done?

 This test requires a urine sample collected over 24 hours.
-Your doctor will tell you how to collect the sample.
+Your healthcare provider will tell you how to collect the sample.

 What might affect my test results?

-Consuming foods high in vitamin C can affect your test results.
+Eating foods high in vitamin C can affect your test results.
 In the body, vitamin C is changed into oxalate.
 Your test results also may be affected by an inflammation of the bowel or if you've had intestinal or colon surgery.
-Studies don't say for sure whether eating spinach, peanuts, chocolate, and other foods high in oxalate can increase oxalate in your urine.
+Studies haven't found for sure whether eating spinach, peanuts, chocolate, and other foods high in oxalate can increase oxalate in your urine.

 How do I get ready for this test?